dfunklove/climate_eyes/README.md

 The app consists of a client and server.
 The server side is a Python app which retrieves data from [Visual Crossing][1] and serves it over a REST API.
 The client is Javascript/HTML.

 ## Who uses Climate Eyes?
-This app would be most useful for someone who needs to follow a single financial asset with accuracy down to the second.
+I hope this app could be useful for anyone curious about the impact of climate change in their local area, or anywhere really.

 ## What is the goal of this project?
-I created this project to demonstrate the use of Websockets in Python.
-It could provide a starting point for a more complex app with features like price alerts.
+I created this project to demonstrate the use of a REST API in Python.
+It may also serve to raise awareness of climate change in the development community.

 ## How to install
 ### Client